Wilamaze/TeamY/README.md

 # TeamY
-This is Team Y's group project for the project.
+This is Team Y's project for the final group project in INST326